okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-signon-policy/main/index.md

 Configure another rule for the default authentication policy to prompt a user for an additional factor when the user is outside of the United States.

-> **Note:**  You can add as many rules to the default authentication policy that you want.
+> **Note:**  You can add as many rules to the default authentication policy as you want.
 But remember that changes to the default authentication policy are applied to all new apps because it's a shared app policy.

 ### Select the default policy and add a rule